Science News Roundup: American Airlines warns 5G may result in 'major operational disruptions'; Explainer-Do 5G telecoms pose a threat to airline safety? and more | Technology

 Poland raises cybersecurity terror threat after Ukraine cyber attack

-Poland on Tuesday raised its nationwide cybersecurity terror threat in the wake of a cyberattack on Ukraine last week, adding that the new alert level was preventative.
-Last week, Ukraine was hit by a cyberattack that warned Ukrainians to "be afraid and expect the worst" as the country braces for a possible new military offensive from neighboring Russia.
+Poland on Tuesday raised its nationwide cybersecurity terror threat in the wake of a cyber attack on Ukraine last week, adding that the new alert level was preventative.
+Last week, Ukraine was hit by a cyber attack that warned Ukrainians to "be afraid and expect the worst" as the country braces for a possible new military offensive from neighbouring Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)